 |Professor of English (Centre for Early Modern and Medieval Studies)|

 |International:||+44 1273 877663|

 |download vCarddownload vCard to your mobile|

 A while back I was interviewed on the Radio 3 documentary 'Courting the East', and some time before that I appeared on the Channel Four documentary 'Great British Islam'.
-More recently I co-curated the 'East-West: Objects Between Cultures' exhibition at Tate Britain - see http://www.tate.org.uk/britain/exhibitions/eastwest/default.shtm - and curated the opening section of the Jamestown-Yorktown 'World of 1607' exhibition, celebrating the 400 year anniversary of the first American colonies - for more details, see http://www.jamestown2007.org.
-Over the five years or so I have given talks and papers in various capacities at the Globe Theatre, the Victoria & Albert Museum, the National Maritime Museum, Tate Britain, the Universities of Aberystwyth, Basle, Bangor, Berlin, Copenhagen, Leeds, Montpellier, Oxford, Birkbeck, University of London, Queen Mary, University of London, Trinity College Dublin, York and the Max Planck Institute in Florence.
-I used to live in Brighton, then upgraded to Hove and now have reached the giddy heights of Polegate, on the edge of the South Downs.
-However I still don't quite have a view of the sea.
+I co-curated the 'East-West: Objects Between Cultures' exhibition at Tate Britain - see http://www.tate.org.uk/britain/exhibitions/eastwest/default.shtm - and curated the opening section of the Jamestown-Yorktown 'World of 1607' exhibition, celebrating the 400 year anniversary of the first American colonies - for more details, see http://www.jamestown2007.org.
+I've moved all over Sussex in search of a sea view, and am now based in lovely Seaford, where on tiptoes I can just about catch a glimpse of it from an attic window.

 Professor of Early Modern Studies

 Director of Research and Knowledge Exchange